^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Trichinellosis (Latin trichinellosis) is helminthiasis caused by parasitizing nematodes of the genus Trichinella in the human body.
-Characterized by acute course, fever, pain in the muscles, edema, high eosinophilia and various allergic manifestations.
+Trichinellosis (Latin: trichinellosis) is a helminthiasis caused by nematodes of the genus Trichinella that parasitize the human body.
+It is characterized by an acute course, fever, muscle pain, edema, high eosinophilia and various allergic manifestations.

 ICD-10 code